Sean Wat

-Sean Wat Jianwen is a Singaporean two-star rear-admiral who has been serving as Chief of Navy since 2023.
+Sean Wat Jianwen (屈坚文) is a Singaporean two-star rear-admiral who has been serving as Chief of Navy since 2023.

 Education

-Wat was awarded the Singapore Armed Forces Overseas Scholarship to study at Stanford University, where he graduated with a Bachelor of Arts and Science degree in mathematics and philosophy and a Master of Science degree in management science and engineering.
+Wat attended Raffles Institution.
+Wat was awarded the Singapore Armed Forces Overseas Scholarship to study at Stanford University, where he graduated with a Bachelor of Arts and Science degree in Mathematics and Philosophy, and a Master of Science degree in Management Science and Engineering in 2006.

+From 2013 to 2014, Wat attended the United States Naval Command and Staff Course, held at the Naval War College.
+In 2019, Wat earned a Master of Business Administration from the Massachusetts Institute of Technology.

 Military career

 Wat enlisted into the SAF in 2002.
-He served as Commanding Officer of the Formidable-class frigate RSS Supreme and later Deputy Commander of the Maritime Security Task Force.
-He also served as Director of the Defence Policy Office under the Ministry of Defence (MINDEF).
+He served as Commanding Officer of the Formidable-class frigate RSS Supreme from 2014 to 2016, and later Head, Force Transformation Office, Joint Plans and Transformation Department in the Ministry of Defence (MINDEF) from 2016 to 2018.

+From 2019 to 2020, Wat served as Deputy Commander of the Maritime Security Task Force.
+He also served as Director of the Defence Policy Office under MINDEF from 2021 to 2022, before becoming Fleet Commander from 2022-2023.

-Prior to his appointment as Chief of Navy, Wat was Fleet Commander between 2022 and 2023.
+In 2023, Wat was appointed as Chief of Navy.